evanniedojadlo/evanniedojadlo.github.io/_posts/2015-06-15-sublimetextviacommandline.markdown

 	echo $HOME

-This will return the home directory which we will want to navigate into.
+This should return the home directory location which we will want to navigate into.
 Once you’re within the home directory you will want to enter the following:

 	ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sublime